Presenters from the June 2019 Graduate Forum after the event.

 June 2021 Graduate Student Forum

-Sam Slattery, College of William and Mary, Harbor Forts, the Policed Atlantic, and the Struggle for Power in British America
+Sam Slattery, William and Mary, Harbor Forts, the Policed Atlantic, and the Struggle for Power in British America

-Anna Todd, University of Pennsylvania, The Ties that Bind: Illegitimacy in Early America
+Anna Todd, University of Pennsylvania, A Defect of Birth: Illegitimacy in Early America

 Since our first Graduate Forum in 1999, more than 150 graduate students have participated in this annual event.
 Here are some comments from previous participants: “A wonderful new venue for young historians of early America; may it long continue.”
 (John Demos).
 “The warm, positive feedback and direction I received fired my enthusiasm for research.
 It was truly invaluable” (University of California, Davis).
 “Challenging, and energetic; I took away practical suggestions from both the CSM membership and other graduate student presenters” (Tufts University). “. . . stimulating scholarly exchange combined with wonderful food” (University of Connecticut).
 “It was my first presentation, and I certainly appreciated the comfortable surroundings" (Princeton).
 “A platform to voice concerns, dilemmas, and even accomplishments to a distinguished audience” (Salem State University).
 “My participation in the forum was really the highlight of my graduate career to date” (SUNY Stony Brook).